Nip404/Turret-Defence/README.md

 - Prestige 9: No-click shooting (hold left-click) for 10 seconds
 - Prestige 10: Win

+# To-do list
+- Draw turret barrel which follows mouse
+- Create prestige banner with functional prestige buttons
+- Design and implement working powerups which can integrate into existing classes
+- Create a prestige effect, where all stats are changed every prestige with a prestige function

 # Requirements
 I am using the [Python 3.7](https://www.python.org/downloads/release/python-370/) IDLE.\
 Download project and run main.py to use.\